NVIDIA-Omniverse/kit-extension-template-cpp/README.md

 ## Debugging C++ Extensions

-1. Run `build.bat` (if you haven't already) to generate the solution file.
+1. Run `./build.bat` on Windows (if you haven't already) to generate the solution file.
-2. Open `_compiler\vs2019\kit-extension-template-cpp.sln` using Visual Studio 2019.
+2. Open `./_compiler\vs2019\kit-extension-template-cpp.sln` using Visual Studio 2019.
 3. Select `omni.app.example.extension_browser` as the startup project (if it isn't already).
     - Select `omni.app.example.viewport` instead if you want the renderer and main viewport to be enabled.
     - Select `omni.app.kit.dev` instead if you want the full kit developer experience to be enabled.